Deseteral/lebkuchen-fm/docs/auth.md

 Each user can obtain this token after logging in the web client and requesting `GET /api/auth`.

-Using this token external tools can integrate with LebkuchenFM by making requests with `Authorization: Basic <api-token>` header set.
+Using this token external tools can integrate with LebkuchenFM by making requests with `Authorization: Bearer <api-token>` header set.